 1. My student’s transcript has not been processed, what can be done?

-For UNH-Approved and Exchange Programs, it is the student’s responsibility to request a transcript to be sent from their study abroad provider or school to the Center for International Education and Global Engagement (CIEGE).
+For UNH-Approved and Exchange Programs, it is the student’s responsibility to request a transcript to be sent from their study abroad provider or school to the Global Education Center.
 Please note that many international institutions take longer to issue transcripts than UNH.
 Additionally, the program provider needs to process the transcript for their records before they mail them out to schools.
 Once CIE receives it, we evaluate the transcript and send it to the Registrar to be posted onto your student’s transcript.
 Because this is a multi-step, time consuming process, study abroad transfer credit is not posted as quickly as UNH courses taken in Durham.

 2. Will my student graduate on-time if she or he studies abroad for their last semester senior year?

 Students studying abroad on UNH-Managed programs should talk to the program’s Faculty Director to confirm the timing of posting grades and credits.
-For students studying on UNH-Approved or Exchange programs, CIEGE advises against seniors studying abroad during their last semester because we cannot guarantee that credits will be posted in time.
+For students studying on UNH-Approved or Exchange programs, the Global Education Center advises against seniors studying abroad during their last semester because we cannot guarantee that credits will be posted in time.

 3. Will any course taken abroad satisfy the foreign culture general education requirement or World Cultures Discovery requirement, even if the course is only 3 credits worth?